hemantkchitale/Oracle_Technical_Presentations/README.md

 # Oracle_Technical_Presentations
-A Collection of Oracle Technical Presentations by me over the years
+A Collection of Oracle Technical Presentations and "How To" documents by me over the years